flexness/xrechnung-validator-docker/README.md

-# repo for a xrechnung validator docker image based on the kosit
+# docker image for the kosit validator for xrechnung XML invoices

-this repo is the source for a docker image, running a containerized KOSIT validator for the german XRechnung
+this repo is the source for a docker image, running a containerized KOSIT validator for the german XRechnung (german e-invoicing standard)

 docker hub link: https://hub.docker.com/r/user/xr-validator-service